ThorstenHans/unique-spin-apps/README.md

   app: http://127.0.0.1:3000 (wildcard)
 ```

-From within a new terminal instance you can sent an HTTP request to the Spin App using `curl`:
+From within a new terminal instance you can sent an HTTP request to the Spin App using the `curl` CLI:

 ```bash
 curl -iX GET localhost:3000